ScrambleVox/server/README.md

 2. Sample Rate Reduction: Reduces the sample rate of the audio file by half, reducing the maximum possible frequency of the recording.

+3. Delay: Adds a portion of the sound wave from another part of the sound wave that occurred in the past simulating an echo.

+4. Noise Addition: Adds a small percentage of noise to the sound wave.

+5. Reverse: Reverses the sound wave.

 ## Routes
 ### Account setup
 1. POST /signup: Creates a new account and responds with a token.
 You must include a username (String), email (String), and password (String).